StackVista/stackstate-docs/use/health-state-and-event-notifications/anomaly-detection-checks.md

 ![Anomaly events](../../.gitbook/assets/anomaly-events-in-events-perspective.png)

-## How alerting on anomalies works
+## How anomaly checks work

-In order to direct user attention to a proper part of IT Landscape an alerting check can be created for a MetricStream.
+In order to direct user attention to a proper part of IT Landscape an anomaly check can be created for a MetricStream.

-## Alerting check functions
+## Anomaly check functions

 ### Autonomous metric stream anomaly detection